angelayar/angelayar.github.io/_posts/2024-08-01-applied-data-science-project.md

 ## Source Codes and Datasets
 Upload your model files and dataset into a GitHub repo and add the link here. https://github.com/angelayar/Test

+Download the Sephora's dataset from Kaggle at the link [here](https://www.kaggle.com/datasets/nadyinky/sephora-products-and-skincare-reviews)